 I see this a lot.
-People are sometimes members of 10, 12 or even more networking groups.
+People are sometimes members of 10, 12, or even more networking groups.
 Yet, when they hear of a new group or one they haven’t been to, they just have to go and join.
-Now, they have even LESS time to spend at the groups they belong to, so their attendance is sporadic and they are seen as “lacking commitment” and aren’t involved like they should be.
+Now, they have even LESS time to spend at the groups they belong to, so their attendance is sporadic and they are seen as “lacking commitment” and aren’t involved as they should be.
 People don’t get to know them and their business well enough to hire them or to refer them.

 Sure, there are a lot of great groups.
 Fun groups.
 Groups where your friends and business colleagues hang out.
 Groups that may even be a great fit for your business.
-BUT, do you really need yet another group?
-Or, do you really need to make the most of a few, strategic groups that can truly help your business thrive?
+But, do you really need yet another group?
+Or do you really need to make the most of a few strategic groups that can truly help your business thrive?

 What do you look for when you’re shopping for a networking group?